wp-plugins/mapfig-premium-leaflet-map-maker/readme.txt

 07. Social Share Maps and Download Maps as HTML, BootStrap, or JSON

 == Other Notes ==

+MapFig is an Open Source project.

+The center piece of the MapFig Open Source project is our MapFig Studio, a Leaflet map creation, editing, management and deployment server.

+Like the MapFig Leaflet Map Plugin, MapFig Studio is also 100% open source and 100% free.

+You can learn more about MapFig Studio via [our site](https://www.mapfig.com/download.html/)  or on [GitHub](https://www.github.com/MapFig)

+Please consider purchasing a support package for your MapFig Leaflet Map plugin so we can continue to develop these projects.

 = Licence =
 This plugin is free and released under GPLv3.